antquinonez/Far-Finer-ARBES/README.md

 ## Goal

-To create a set of AI-powered tools, evaluation methods, and hiring strategy rules to help evaluate how well a candidate fits a role.
+To create a set of AI-powered tools, evaluation methods, and hiring strategy rules to evaluate candidates to roles using multiple hiring strategies.

 ## Features